Top 12 Electronic Engineer Skills to Put on Your Resume

 1. MATLAB

-MATLAB is a high-level programming and numerical computing environment used by electronic engineers for algorithm development, data analysis, visualization, and numerical computation, particularly for designing and simulating electronic circuits and systems.
+MATLAB is a high-level programming and numerical computing environment for algorithm development, data analysis, visualization, and simulation—especially handy for modeling electronic circuits and systems.

 Why It's Important